SoilWaterLab/Scripts_2.15.17/README.md

 # Culvert Evaluation
-This is the code used to analyse flood risk for stream crossings based on data collected for culverts across NY state.
+This is a previous version of the code used to analyse flood risk for stream crossings based on data collected for culverts across NY state.
+Please use CulvertEvaluation for the most up-to-date version.

 How to use Cornell_Culvert_Evaluation.py